mevdschee/php-crud-api/README.md

 ## Tests

-Yes, written for PHPUnit.
-Run:
+Yes, written for PHPUnit in the file 'tests.php'.
+You need to configure your test database conenction in this file.
+After that run:

 ```
 $ wget https://phar.phpunit.de/phpunit.phar